wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 `RouterModule.forRoot(appRoutes)`

-Yo''ll also need to import some components from the `@angular/router`, `@angular/material` and the `ng-pick-datetime` packages for the HTML files that were added.
+You'll also need to import some components from the `@angular/router`, `@angular/material` and the `ng-pick-datetime` packages for the HTML files that were added.

 This is how `app.module.ts` file should look after all this: